nothing

 .

-* By flaw, we don’t mean wrong or defective but rather an exception to the rule.
+* By flaw is not meant “wrong” or “defective,” but rather an exception to the rule.

 Nothing can bend me, not even I myself!